rockNroll87q/segmentation_survey/README.md

 ## Usage

-Not particular requirement are needed, just [Psychopy](https://www.psychopy.org/).
+Not particular requirements are needed, just [Psychopy](https://www.psychopy.org/).
 Use the builder to run the code.